Noncausal Page-Wootters circuits: Discretization and normalization operators

+Note that, this state does not satisfy all our axioms for history states from the main text and it is intended as an illustration; all degrees of freedom other than the clocks have been neglected.
 This procedure of repeating times does have a nice interpretation: One can interpret the clock states $\ket{k}$ as the number of ticks the agent has heard so far.
 As $A$'s clock is twice as fast, $B$ hears the first tick when $A$ already hears the second.\\

 Let us see what the states for the different perspectives look like.
 We have

 This fits to the interpretation that whenever $B$ hears one tick, $A$ already hears the second tick.
 Note that the states are properly normalized.
 For $B$'s perspective we find